 I teach jewelry classes and conduct trunk shows in the DC and Northern Virginia area where you and your friends can learn how to create your own jewelry.
 Contact me at firstname.lastname@example.org to discuss options!

 We are dedicated to giving back and improving community as a cornerstone of our business.

-When you purchase from Knotty Origami, a portion of the proceeds go to benefit non-profits focused on education and empowerment of at-risk youth.
+When you purchase from Knotty Origami, a portion of the proceeds go to benefit non-profits focused on education and empowerment of youth.
 You can learn more about the non-profit(s) supported by Knotty Origami and your purchases HERE and HERE.